Croatia in union with Hungary

 After the death of the last member of the Trpimirović dynasty, King Stjepan II, there was a battle for the throne in Croatia, which ended with the election of the Hungarian king, Koloman Arpadović, and the contracting of a personal union with Hungary, which lasted until 1918.

 Within the new state union, Croatia retained territorial integrity until the reign of Bela IV (1235–79), who founded Slavonia as a new unit of the Croato-Hungarian Kingdom, in the area which was formerly the Duchy of Lower Pannonia.
 Its clerical seat was Zagreb.
 At the same time, the Venetians conquered much of Dalmatia, while the regions by the central courses of the River Vrbas and River Sana belonged to Bosnia.
-After the death of the last Arpadović, a war of succession ensued.
+After the Arpadović dynasty died out, a war of succession ensued.
 The Venetians took the remaining Croatian towns in Dalmatia, while the Bosnian rulers took southern Croatia from the River Cetina to the River Neretva.

 In 1309, Croatia came under the rule of Charles I Robert, from the Naples branch of the Anjou dynasty.
 His son, Louis I (Louis the Great) again united Croatia and Slavonia, seized back the territories occupied by Bosnia (1357) and the Venetians (the eastern shore of the Adriatic from Istria to the Bay of Kotor, in 1358), and enabled economic development and integration processes to take place from the River Drava to the Adriatic Sea.